-- Your insurance company does not cover experimental/investigational expenses.
+- Your insurance plan does not cover complementary medicine.

 - Contact your insurance case manager and ask why your claim was denied.
-They will be able to tell you if information is missing or if the treatment was denied for medical reasons.
+They will be able to tell you if information is missing or if the treatment was denied for policy reasons.

-- Research, or ask your case manager about, your insurance company’s appeal process, the steps you take to challenge their claim denial.
+- Research, or ask your case manager about, your insurance company’s appeal process, the steps you take to challenge a claim denial.

 - Talk with your doctors to find out if the denial is worth appealing.
-Sometimes the doctor’s office will have a staff member whose job it is to handle appeals and provide documentation of your treatment and needs.
-Have you doctor write a letter and keep a copy for your records.
+Sometimes the doctor’s office will have a staff member whose job is to handle appeals and provide documentation of your treatment and needs.
+Have your doctor write a letter to the insurance company and keep a copy for your records.

-- You may be able to file an external appeal claiming that your care is “medically necessary.”
+- File an external appeal claiming that your care is “medically necessary,” if you have the option.
 To do so, contact your state’s insurance agency.